coldfumonkeh/CFWavPlayer/README.md

 player1.stop();
 ```

-In this looping example, we can loop over the audio file, which is roughly ten seconds long.
+In this looping example we can loop over the audio file which is roughly ten seconds long.
-After 2.5 loops, we can stop it:
+After 2.5 loops we can stop it:

 ```
 player1 = WavBuilder